 |July 1||The battery was at Chambersburg with Pickett’s Division.|

-Arrived at Gettysburg in the early morning.
+Arrived at Gettysburg in the early morning, bringing 134 men to the field.
 The battery took up a position west of the Peach Orchard.
 They took part in the great bombardment which preceded Pickett’s Charge, focusing their fire on the Copse of Trees and firing off most of their ammunition.
 Union counterbattery fire wounded four men and killed ten horses.

 From the War Department marker on the battlefield: